ibm-cloud-docs/containers/cs_ingress.md

         ```
         {: pre}

-3. Continue with the steps in [Exposing apps that are inside your cluster to the public](#public_inside_2), beginning with Step 2.
+3. Continue with the steps in "Exposing apps that are inside your cluster to the public", [Step 2: Select an app domain](#public_inside_2).

 <br />